rschristopher/ischristtrue.com/src/logos/index.md

 !!! info "Logos/Logia suffix"
     * trilogy -- 3 stories
     * epistemology -- understanding the word (revealed truth)
     * apology -- from the word of God.
-We still have this connotation with *Christian Apologetics*, but more generally if you're making an apology you're probably explaining something previously spoken or written.
+We still have this connotation with *Christian Apologetics*

     We can even get a better sense of the supposed "study of" scholastic disciplines,